 How to Handle Common

-The first step you should always take if you’re in the middle of a dental emergency is to contact our office.
+The first step you should always take if you’re in the middle of a dental emergency is to contact our dental office.
 We’ll walk you through first-aid steps and schedule an appointment for you on the same day that you call, so you won’t have to sit and wait in pain.
-Below, we’ve also outlined some tips and advice on how to minimize your discomfort and risk of additional damage until you reach our office.
+Below, we’ve also outlined some tips and advice on how to minimize your discomfort and risk of additional damage until you reach our dental office.

 Toothaches are often signs of dental infections that have developed beneath the enamel of your tooth, within the inner chamber.
 To help ease the pain, you can take an over-the-counter medication like ibuprofen.